Ehden: AD Ehden

 Father George Yammine found the manuscript, which was written on an old piece of leather, at the start of the 19th century in a priest's home in Bsharri.
 He copied it and, following his death, his son Sheikh Roumanos Yammine kept it.
 It was then passed onto Monsignor Hanna Dib Saydet.
 In 1930, Historian Semaan el Khazan discovered a copy of that document with another historian, Father Youhana Maroun Farah el Seb'ali, who had copied it from Monsignor Saade in 1904.
 It says:

 "Ehden is a very old village located in the north of Mount Lebanon.
 It used to be known as 'Patchilassar' a Persian pronunciation meaning 'the paradise of the area'.
 It is enriched with fresh water, trees and a breathtaking water stream called Mar Sarkis bursts off its eastern mountain.
 A tribe related to Sam, son of Noah settled in Ehden, which later became a famous site."

 In 1264 the people of Ehden supported the Crusades in their battle for the town of Tripoli.

 In 1283 the army of the Mamluk Sultan Qalawun invaded Mount Lebanon and burnt Ehden.

-In 1586, Ehden was burnt again according to a found manuscript but it does not mention by whom, all it says that "Ehden was burnt in the year 1897 of the Greek calendar" which means the year 1586 CE.
+In 1586, Ehden was burnt again according to a found manuscript but it does not mention by whom, all it says that "Ehden was burnt in the year 1897 of the Greek calendar" which means the year 1586 AD.

 In 1610 the first printing press in the Middle East was set up St Anthony of Khozaya Abbey near Ehden.
 Early publishing was mostly of religious works in Syriac (Karchouni) characters.
 The printing press is still on display there.